Device Management

 Use this CLI for advanced troubleshooting.
 This CLI includes additional show and other commands.

-This CLI has submodes: user EXEC mode, privileged EXEC mode.
+This CLI has submodes: user EXEC mode, privileged EXEC mode, and recovery-config mode.
 More commands are available in privileged EXEC mode than user EXEC mode.
 To enter privileged EXEC mode, enter the enable command; press enter without entering a password when prompted.

 Example: